Chee Soon Juan: Documentary

 In 2004, Martyn See directed a documentary on Chee called Singapore Rebel.
 It was supposed to be screened at the Singapore International Film Festival, but was withdrawn from the festival and later banned by the Singapore government because of its political content.
 Singapore's Films Act forbids the production and distribution of "party political" films, which are defined as films "made by any person and directed towards any political ends in Singapore".
 This ban was temporary however, and was ultimately lifted on 11 September 2009.

+Opinions and commentary

+Response to K Shanmugam's property sale

+In 2024, Chee published an article addressing the significant sale of Minister K. Shanmugam's Good Class Bungalow (GCB) for $88 million.
+The piece critiqued the lack of transparency surrounding the transaction and called for accountability from government officials.
+Chee raised questions regarding the implications of such dealings in Singapore's housing market and the broader context of governance.

+Prioritising citizens' welfare

+In 2024, Chee argued for prioritising citizens' welfare over corporate profits.
+He critiqued the attempted sale of Income Insurance to Allianz and highlighted the stark disparities between ministerial salaries and the struggles of many Singaporeans.
+Through personal reflections, Chee called for a compassionate and equitable society, urging citizens to advocate for governance that truly served their needs.